jignesh88/ai-agent-product-demo/memory-bank/projectbrief.md

 Building a full-stack cloud application with the following components:
 - Next.js 14+ frontend hosted on AWS S3 with CloudFront CDN and Route53 for DNS
 - TypeScript/NestJS backend using Lambda and API Gateway
+- Use CDK to create infrastructure as code
 - Authentication via AWS Cognito with social identity providers
 - Role-based access control system
 - Tiered membership model with Stripe payment processing (AUD currency)
+- Use ReactFlow to create a custom workflow
 - AI-powered chatbot using AWS Bedrock with document processing
 - Twilio integration for voice agent functionality
 - Cloud-native logging and monitoring